TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Split.rst

    :ref:`data-type-integer` / :ref:`stdwrap`

 :aspect:`Description`
-   Instead of parsing the split result, just return the element of the index with this number immediately and stop processing of the split function.
+   Instead of parsing the split result, return the element of the index with this number immediately and stop processing of the split function.